 Home search apps are tools, but often train buyers into a really narrow focus.
 For example, over the years I have met clients who are on the verge of insanity waiting for an app to "ding" with a new listing.

-This troubling reward training may cause anxiety, panic, and a feeling of powerlessness.
-I talk to clients about this... it's classic FOMO.
+It's unhealthy and may cause anxiety, panic, and a feeling of powerlessness.

 Besides providing stability, I look at homes every day and often help clients find ideal homes that online looked terrible or had a typo which put it outside the search area.
 This happens a lot more than you would expect.